Epidemic models with digital and manual contact tracing: Approximation of the initial phase in a large community with digital tracing only

-where $X^{(na)}_{i}$ denotes the number of non-app-users infected between the $i-1$'th and the $i$'th jump, and $N^{(a)}_{c}$ denotes the number of jumps that an app-using component makes before dying out and hence stopping infecting.

-For the distribution of $X^{(na)}_{i}$ and $N^{(a)}_{c}$, we briefly state the idea as follows (see \cite{zhang_analysing_2021} for details).
-If currently there are $k$ infectious app-users in an app-using component, the size of this component increases by 1 when the component infects an app-user, hence at rate $k\beta\pi$; decreases by 1 if there is a natural recovery (rate $k\gamma$); and drops to 0 if an app-user is diagnosed which happens at rate $k\delta$.
-Thus we consider the process of app-using components as a simple random walk (new infection/ natural recovery) with "killing events" (diagnosis) added. $N^{(a)}_{c}$ is the number of jumps until the component has no infectives, something which can happen either if all infectious app-user have recovered naturally or if an infectious app-user is diagnosed.

-Furthermore, if currently there are $k$ infectives in the component, the time until the next event occurs is exponentially distributed with intensity $k(\beta\pi+\gamma+\delta).$ During this time, such component infects the non-app-users at $k\beta(1-\pi)$.
-It follows that the numbers $X^{(na)}_{i}$ of infections of non-app-users between jumps are identically and independently distributed (geometric distributed with mean ${\beta(1-\pi)}/({\beta\pi+\gamma+\delta})$) and independent of the current size of the component.
+where $X^{(na)}_{i}$ denotes the number of non-app-users infected between the $(i-1)$th and $i$th jump.
+For the distribution of $X^{(na)}_{i}$, we briefly state the idea as follows.
+At $(i-1)$th jump, suppose that there are $l$ infectives in the component, then the time until the next $i$th jump is exponentially distributed with intensity $l(\beta\pi+\gamma+\delta).$ During this time, such a component infects non-app-users at rate $l\beta(1-\pi)$.
+It follows that the distribution of $X^{(na)}_{i}$ is geometrically distributed with success probability on the support $\{0,1,2,...\}.$ Because the success probability is independent of the current state $l$ implies that $X^{(na)}_{i}$ are not only independent but also identically distributed.
+Consequently, we obtain